 No one is saving up for just one thing.
 While you might want to go on a 10-day trip across the Mediterranean, you probably also want to buy a new car one day or to make some major improvements or renovations to your home.
 You don’t have to pick one.
 In fact, you probably can’t.
 We lead full lives, so why would limit yourself to one savings account?
 It doesn’t make sense.
 You need savings accounts that work for you.

-Here are five reasons why having more than one savings account makes good financial sense:
+Here are some reasons why having more than one savings account makes good financial sense:

 Some Considerations When Opening Multiple Savings Accounts

 Not all banks let you have multiple savings accounts.
 While the major banks haven’t caught on to this trend, credit unions, online and regional banks are allowing customers to open multiple savings accounts.
 Among those that do are CapitalOne360, Ally, and USAA Bank.
 Check with your local credit unions to find the best option for you.